Updated on June 27, 2019

 Another issue is finding ways to make hazelnut farming attractive for these future generations.
 Increasingly, most of the children themselves are not that interested in hazelnut production, but rather, in the opportunities the big cities can offer.

-UTZ is striving to make a difference on all of these challenges.
+Through the UTZ program we are striving to make a difference on all of these challenges.
 With good agricultural practices, better farm management and extra attention to climate change strategies, farmers’ productivity and income can increase.
 And with further attention to schools and childcare, as well as better salaries and living conditions for workers, future generations can gain opportunities to move themselves, and the hazelnut sector, ahead.

-Now that you know all about hazelnuts, read about our hazelnut sustainability program and why we are committed to growth within this industry.
+Now that you know all about hazelnuts, read about our hazelnut certification program and why we are committed to growth within this industry.